JuliaLang/www.julialang.org/README.md

 from the root of this repository to fetch all dependencies and install them locally.
 You only have to do this once.

-Now you need to check your ruber version by running `ruby -v` in the terminal.
+Now you need to check your ruby version by running `ruby -v` in the terminal.

 If you are on `ruby 2.6.3p62` or older run: